ShraddhaAlhat/Telegram_Bot/README.md

-Updating README and adding report file. code uploaded
+Updating README and code uploaded

 # Telegram Bot
 This is a Python-based Telegram bot that integrates with Google Gemini AI for natural language processing and image analysis.
 It can handle a wide range of tasks including answering text queries, analyzing images, summarizing documents, and searching the web.